christinegu27/State-Sentencing-Project/README.md

    Arkansas - statewide portal exists, but not all district courts upload their information

-   Nevada - online portal for Supreme Court and appeals only - does not contain demographic info or judge
+   Nevada - online portal for Supreme Court and appeals - does not contain demographic info or judge

    Arizona - online portal with information for 177 out of 184 courts.
 Does not have demographic info or judge

-   Utah - Appellate cases' information available
+   Utah - Appellate cases' information available, no demographic information

    New Mexico - statewide portal exists, but is difficult to search through (requires name/DOB or exact case number)